swyp/out/README.md

-This is an example of a website with Swypable content
+This is an example of a website with arbitrary Swypable content